-Mariken Gaanderse presented Upinion’s COVID-19 Community Monitor, aimed at enhancing NGOs communication and engagement with the community’s they work with.
+Mariken Gaanderse presented Upinion’s COVID-19 Community Monitor, aimed at enhancing NGOs communication and engagement with the communities they work with.
 The tool can be built on top of social media messaging apps where it is designed to ask targeted questions to those people using the apps.
-The generated data can help inform organizations about local situations, one step towards helping create better and more efficient support.
-Gaanderse recommends the use of this tool particularly in helping organizations monitor the impact of Covid-19.
+The generated data can help inform organisations about local situations, one step towards helping create better and more efficient support.
+Gaanderse recommends the use of this tool particularly in helping organizations monitor the impact of COVID-19.

 After the informative presentations, the tools participants and their organizations use, want to use, or recommend using were jointly shared.
 What are ways in which we can best connect with offline people in our ‘target groups’, what tools would improve working long-distance on this topic?
 One participant remarked that those tools that work well for communicating with their colleagues in the Netherlands might not necessarily be the best suited for communicating with their foreign partners.
 Instead, some organizations opt to use local tools that are already commonplace in the partner countries when talking to partners.
 A further takeaway was that already in place low-access communication tools are oftentimes most useful in reaching more isolated offline communities.
 In this instance, groups mentioned using tools like local radio channels, mobile phones, posters, and murals, to reach communities.
 And even ‘gatekeepers/influencers’ were suggested as great ways to help spread information or communicate locally.

 Interested in these topics?
 Care to contribute or share ideas?
 If you want to share more updates about community-led responses to COVID-19, you can reach out directly to firstname.lastname@example.org who is compiling a list.
 Attached today’s version – which is currently being built collectively.